Blackhawks, Red Wings Earn Sweeps in NHL 20 Player Gaming Challenge

 The second matchup of the day was a one-on-one battle between Minnesota Wild goalie Devan Dubnyk and Detroit Red Wings defenseman Madison Bowey.

-Bowey was the better player in Game 1 as Dybnyk struggled to make stops with his own avatar.
+Bowey was the better player in Game 1, as Dubnyk struggled to make stops with his own avatar.
 The Wild goalie got some advice from his son, but he was still bad enough to forfeit after the first period.

-There wasn't much of a change in the second game as Bowey came away with an easy 5-1 victory.
+There wasn't much of a change in the second game, with Bowey coming away with an easy 5-1 victory.

-The two players competed in NHL Threes for the final game in a first-to-10 competition, but it was an even bigger blowout at the Red Wings came away with the 10-2 win.
+The two players competed in NHL Threes for the final game in a first-to-10 competition, but it was an even bigger blowout, as the Red Wings came away with the 10-2 win.

 The player challenge continues Saturday with Edmonton Oilers players Caleb Jones and Darnell Nurse taking on NFL player Luke Willson, who is representing the new Seattle franchise.
-The event is raising funds for the CDC Foundation which helps those affected by the COVID-19 pandemic.
+The event is raising funds for the CDC Foundation, which helps those affected by the COVID-19 pandemic.